-Destination Matters: Your first trimester can be a scary time because your have a higher change of miscarriage through the first few months.
-As a result you may want to choose your destination carefully.
+Destination Matters: Your first trimester can be a scary time because you have a more considerable chance of miscarriage through the first few months.
+As a result, you may want to choose your destination carefully.
 You will want to have easy access to a hospital.
-Although it’s not the ideal time to go on safari or take a vacation to go wandering through the amazon, but there are many other alternatives that will appeal to your wanderlust.
+Although it’s not the ideal time to go on safari or take a vacation to go wandering through the amazon, many other alternatives will appeal to your wanderlust.

 Tip: Bring snacks.
-When a pregnant lady is hungry it’s a serious emergency.
+When a pregnant lady is hungry, it’s a severe emergency.
 Don’t leave yourself at the mercy of inflight dining and meals.
 Pack lots of snacks just in case.

 Your Diet will Change: Everyone knows that one of the hardest parts of the first trimester is morning sickness.
 When you couple this with the list of off-limit food items that every pregnant woman gets to know by heart, menu options can feel pretty limited.